lorikayman/RebisTheory/src/lib/rebis_theory.md

 #### Exclusion of Tortodrones' Creators

-Considering the similarity in naming of tortoises and tortomega and lack of any non-mechanical tortoise creatures, apart from a single stone shell of a tortoise, presence of a tortoises is the main hint, through which tortodrone creators' specie may be uncovered.
+Considering the similarity in naming of tortoises and tortomega and lack of any non-mechanical tortoise creatures, apart from a single stone shell of a tortoise, presence of a tortoises is the main hint, through which tortodrone creators' species may be uncovered.

 Here we will advocate for tortodrones being built in image of a bipedal tortomega, as tortodrones themselves -- _as bipedalism, anthromorphism of tortoises may originate from a bipedal specie_, so that tortodrone creators are tortoise-like specie, advanced and skilled enough to engineer and mass-produce those constructs, while discussing other possibilities based on presented in-game content.

 ##### Gremlin Scenario

-The one and only candidate for such specie with engineering skills are gremlins, which would mean, that they are far more ancient than Clockworks makes them seem.
+The one and only candidate for such species with engineering skills are gremlins, which would mean, that they are far more ancient than Clockworks makes them seem.
 And yet, tortodrones don't fit thematically and design-wise to be gremlin creation, as it will be later explored, the themes surrounding tortodrones, apart from their character, are of an _environment identified by nature, stone megaliths and forests_, -- Gloaming Wildwoods specifically, -- and an established presence of distinct architecture.

 Gremlins in that regard may be linked to grim gates in the Ancient Grove, as those have several mounted monitors of similar gremlin design.
 On the other hand, this can be further proof of gremlins working with Undercorp in recent times, on both instances, it gremlins do not possess stonework designs.